+ What is Remote Year?

 + What are the accommodations like?

 Accommodations vary from city to city, but we always provide Remotes with a private bedroom in a hotel, house, or apartment.
 Please note that a private bedroom may be part of a multi-bedroom apartment where several Remotes live together, each with their own bedroom but, possibly, sharing a bathroom.
 Remote Year accommodations are clean and secure.
-They include linens, towels, and an Internet connection in all accommodations.
+They include linens, towels, and an Internet connection.
 If you have any lodging preferences or special needs, we’ll do our best to prioritize those requests.

 + Where does Remote Year travel?